topfreegames/marathon/docs/API.md

       metadata:         [json],   // optional
       csvPath:          [string], // full path of the S3 file with the csv containing users ids for this job,
-      pastTimeStrategy: [null|string], // null if job is not localized or one of [skip, nextDay] }
+      pastTimeStrategy: [null|string], // null if job is not localized or one of [skip, nextDay]
+      controlGroup:     [float]   // float between 0-1, represents the % of users that won't receive notifications }
     ```